AbdelRayan/AutomaticSleepScoring/Tuguldur/README.md

 1. **For working with CBD dataset**: Replace `overview.csv` with the [modified version](https://github.com/AbdelRayan/AutomaticSleepScoring/blob/main/Tuguldur/data/overview.csv) in the CBD folder.
 2. **For working with OS basic dataset** Use [this](https://github.com/AbdelRayan/AutomaticSleepScoring/blob/main/Tuguldur/data/nameOSbasic.ipynb) script for renaming the folders into proper form.
+3. **For using the DatasetLoader** Make sure to give the path to [this config file](https://github.com/AbdelRayan/AutomaticSleepScoring/blob/main/Tuguldur/data/dataset_loading.yaml) when initializing DatasetLoader.

 ### Loading Datasets